TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 web-browsers.
 Additionally, it is good to refrain from uploading large images to reduce the amount of data that participants have to download.
-The avatars are only shown at small sizes, so any image size above 128 x 128 will be wasted.
+The avatars are only shown at small sizes, so any image above a size of 128 pixels by 128 pixels will be wasted.
 This corresponds to a file size of roughly 50 Kb, although with the compression of JPG and PNG they should be even smaller.

 <img src="screenshots/inserting-image.png" alt="How to insert an image" height="275"/>